-The constitution and law provide for an independent judiciary, but independent observers believed the judiciary was not always independent and acted under government influence, particularly in relation to corruption cases.
+The constitution and law provide for an independent judiciary, but independent observers believed the judiciary was not always independent and acted under government influence, particularly in corruption-related cases.

 In addition to the formal civil court system, local chieftaincy courts administer customary law with lay judges.
 Appeals from these lower courts are heard by the superior courts.